freakingid/content-scheduler-2/readme.txt

 3. Scheduling content expiration uses a small, unobtrusive box on your Post and Pages edit screens.

 == Changelog ==

+= 2.0.1 =
+* FIX: Allow changing expiration frequency setting to actually work, instead of default 60 minutes.
+* NEW: Setting to add text to beginning or end of title upon expiration.

 = 2.0.0 =
 * FIX: Date and Time are now stored as unix timestamps, allowing for proper use of Date / Time formatting, as well as more reliable wp-cron scheduling.